 Harry’s is like that kind of store minus the machines, all of which are probably buried and still toxic.

 It’s huge, for a NY shoe store.
 They appear to have everything you could want.
 If you need some $3500 Pradas or Tricker’s, maybe this is not the store for you.
 But if you want shoes that are not glued together, can be resoled, are comfortable and will get you through a year and a half of walking before needing repair, you owe it to yourself to take a look.
 Huge selection, plenty of old-timey sales people roaming the floor, not pestering, but paying attention.

-So, you can order online, take a chance on fit, or walk into Harry’s, get blown away by choice, try some on, and walk away.
+So, you can order online, take a chance on fit, or walk into Harry’s, be blown away by choice, try some on, and walk away.
 Your call.

 The shoes I wear today I discovered here maybe ten years ago.
 I’ve gone through probably five pairs.
 Made in the United States in Arkansas, real leather—buffalo or something.
 Stitched together.
 Some pairs I’ve had resoled twice.
 New, they’re around $245.
 I’ve got no problem with that.

 Upper West Side, on Broadway at 83rd Street.
 Still my favorite.